solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 ```

 With the EAS configuration file in place, you can build your project using the
-`eas build` command along with relevant flags to meet any additional
-requirements.
-This command submits a job to the EAS Build service, where your
+`eas build`.
+This submits a job to the EAS Build service, where your APK is
-APK is built using Expo's cloud infrastructure.
-If you want to build locally,
+built using Expo's cloud infrastructure.
+If you want to build locally, you can
-you can add the `--local` flag.
-For example, the following command builds the
+add the `--local` flag.
+For example, the following command builds the project
-project locally with a development profile specifically for Android:
+locally with a development profile specifically for Android:

 ```bash
 eas build --profile development --platform android --message "Developing on Android!" --local